jinstrider2000/jinstrider2000.github.io/_posts/2018-01-27-out_of_the_black_lodge.markdown

 ## Falling
 ![](https://media.giphy.com/media/xUA7aQdu2mdFnOgptm/source.gif)

 About **two months** in, I started to realize something was amiss.
 I had added all the aforementioned features, plus some others, and written and refactored code multiple times.
 I had tested the backend through `rails c -s` and everything seemed to work.
 But then I thought, "What if I want the website to display...*in Spanish*?" (!!)
-So I looked at the "Digger Deeper" (yes, indeed) section of the Rails Guide and read about I18n...
+So I looked at the "Digging Deeper" (yes, indeed) section of the Rails Guide and read about I18n...

 ## Out of The Lodge
 ![](https://thegameofnerds.files.wordpress.com/2017/06/303-coop-sucked-in.gif?w=730)